-NUCPS offers numerous courses for crime scene specialists, investigators, detectives, first responders and others who are responsible for major crime investigation.
-We also offer courses in motorcycle operation and instruction as well as RADAR/LIDAR and standard field sobriety instructor training.
+NUCPS offers numerous courses under the following areas for crime scene specialists, investigators, detectives, first responders, and others who are responsible for major crime investigation:

 In this comprehensive course, students learn how to identify various stains and spatters to determine if the stains are in fact blood.
 Students observe how blood reacts to motion and force and learn how to document bloodstains and competently testify about the significance of the stains as evidence.

 This advanced course provides an updated and in-depth review of bloodstain pattern identification and analysis.
 The course also enhances students’ proficiency in documentation and reconstruction techniques so that bloodstains can be correlated with patterns and body trauma.